• Skip to primary navigation

 Small bowls of spices next to a mixing bowl for an easy appetizer recipe.

-Add 2 tablespoon of prepared horseradish and mix well.
+Add 2 TBSP of prepared horseradish and mix well.
 I prefer to use a fork to really break up the cream cheese and incorporate each ingredient.

 Taste.
 Add more horseradish depending on your taste preferences.

-Spread about 1 teaspoon of cream cheese mix on a slice of dried beef with a knife or off-set spatula.
+Spread about 1 tsp of cream cheese mix on a slice of dried beef with a knife or offset spatula.
 And taste again.

 Holding a piece of dried beef spread with a cream cheese mixture.